MagdaFronczyk/magdalena-fronczyk-cv/readme.md

 # Project Name

-> This is a simple Resume which helped me brush my basis of HTML and CSS up.
+> This is a simple resume which helped me brush my basis of HTML and CSS up, and practice GIT.

 ## Table of contents